THEY’RE BACK. The first real strawberries of the season have arrived, and that means it’s time for Strawberry Crisp.

 - Oats.
 I like old-fashioned rolled oats for the chunkiest, crispest topping texture.

-Those looking for a strawberry crisp without oats could swap in the topping on my Peach Crisp (replace the 1 cup oats with an additional 1/2 cup flour) or replace the 2/3 cup oats called for in this recipe with 1/2 cup additional flour or 3/4 cup chopped raw pecans.
+- Strawberry Crisp without Oats.
+Swap in the topping on my Peach Crisp (replace the 1 cup oats with an additional 1/2 cup flour) or replace the 2/3 cup oats called for in this recipe with 1/2 cup additional flour or 3/4 cup chopped raw pecans.

 This Strawberry Crisp with a big, melty scoop of vanilla ice cream is the most magnificent of summer desserts.